YaliangLin/Squirrel-Tracker/README.md

 ![Picture of Stats](https://github.com/Miaoran-Lei/Squirrel-Tracker/blob/master/media/img/Completed_Stats.PNG)
 ## Server Link
-We used nginx-uwsgi-django to build the web.
+We use nginx-uwsgi-django to build the web.
 The link is:
 http://squirrels.icu